-- 3.3.1 A run begins at the scheduled starting time whether or not the team is present/ready.
-Start times will be posted prominently around the venue. - 3.3.2.
-Drop Tile Puck: The Drop Tile Puck is the signal that change a common tile to be a "Drop Tile".
-It can be made of any wood or plastic based material 5mm to 12mm thick and 70mm in diameter.
-It is to be painted in orange. - 3.3.3 The referee will ask the captain if (s)he would like to nominate Drop Tile(s).
-These tiles will have an orange disk placed in one of the corners.
-Once the time has begun (see 3.3.6), the Drop Tile(s) cannot be changed.
+3.3.1 A run begins at the scheduled starting time whether or not the team is present/ready.
+Start times will be posted prominently around the venue.

+3.3.2.
+The checkpoint marker is a marker that indicates for humans which tiles are checkpoints.
+It can be 5mm to 12mm thick and up to 70mm in diameter.

-Note: It can be as many 'Drop Tiles' as the referee specify and they can be different for each round.
-This will depend on the length of the course.
+3.3.3 Before the game starts the team captain will decide which tiles should be checkpoints and place the markers on these tiles.
+The number of possible checkpoints will depend on the length of the course.

+3.3.4 It is not allowed to place several checkpoint markers on the same tile, nor place them on a tile with scoring elements.
+Once the scoring run has begun (see 3.3.10), the markers cannot be changed.
+Note: If a robot moves a marker, it is still the original tile that is the checkpoint.
+The marker is only there for humans to remember where the checkpoints are located.

+3.3.5 The start tile is implicitly a checkpoint, where the robot can restart.
+The team doesn't need to use one of their checkpoint markers for the start tile.

-- 3.3.4 The referee will ask the captain if they are happy with the course.
-After positive acknowledgement the round begins. - 3.3.5 Once the run has begun, the robot playing is not permitted to leave the competition area for any reason. - 3.3.6 A robot will be given a maximum time of 8 minutes to both calibrate their sensors and complete the course.
-The time for each run will be kept by the referee. - 3.3.7 Calibration is defined as taking sensor readings and modifying the robot's programming to accommodate such sensor readings.
-Any and all pre-mapping activities will result in immediate disqualification of the robot for the round. - 3.3.8 Teams may calibrate their robot in as many locations as desired on the arena, but the clock will continue to count down.
-Robots are not permitted to move under power while calibrating. - 3.3.9 Once a team is ready to perform a scoring run, they must notify the referee.
+3.3.6 Once the scoring run has begun, the robot playing is not permitted to leave the competition area.

+3.3.7 A robot will be given a maximum time of 8 minutes to both calibrate its sensors and complete the course.
+The time for each run will be kept by the referee.

+3.3.8 Calibration is defined as taking sensor readings and modifying the robot's programming to accommodate such sensor readings.
+Any and all pre-mapping activities will result in immediate disqualification of the robot for the round.

+3.3.9 Teams may calibrate their robot in as many locations as desired on the arena, but the clock will continue to count down.
+Robots are not permitted to move using its own power while calibrating.

+3.3.10 Once a team is ready to perform a scoring run, they must notify the referee.
 To begin a scoring run, the robot is placed on the starting tile of the course as indicated by the referee.
-Once a scoring run has begun, no more calibration is permitted.
+Once a scoring run has begun, no more calibration is permitted, this includes changing of code/code selection.

+3.3.11 Once a robot begins its scoring run, the referee will roll a standard 6 sided dice to determine in which corner the Evacuation Point will be located.